 Where are you from?

-How or why did you decide to come to Cornell for the EMHRM program?
+How did you decide to come to Cornell for the EMHRM program?

 What are some highlights of the program?